CebolaLab/ChIPmentation/README.md

 - [Remove unmapped, multi-mapped and duplicates reads and estimate library complexity](#removed-unmapped-multi-mapped-and-duplicates-reads-and-estimate-library-complexity)
 - [Remove ENCODE blacklist regions](#remove-encode-blacklist-regions)
 - [Shift read coordinates](#shift-read-coordinates-optional)

+[ENCODE](https://www.encodeproject.org/chip-seq/histone/) requires library complexity to be measured using the Non-Redundant Fraction (NRF) and PCR Bottlenecking Coefficients 1 and 2, or PBC1 and PBC2.
+Preferred values are as follows: NRF\>0.9, PBC1\>0.9, and PBC2\>10.

 ### Remove unmapped, multi-mapped and duplicates reads and estimate library complexity